 Image: Gina Siliquini

-The Invisible Collection is an art collection of stories in which people talk about their favorite work of art.
-Mediamatic Amsterdam originally created the project in 2018 to help the visually impaired to imagine works of art based on audio descriptions by art experts.
+The Invisible Collection focuses on people’s stories about their favorite work of art.
+The Amsterdam based art initiative Mediamatic originally created the project in 2018 to help the visually impaired to imagine works of art based on audio descriptions by art experts.

 Education